Australia Day Address

 Eminent speakers from past years include Professor Michelle Simmons, Deng Thiak Adut, Ben Roberts-Smith VC MG, Her Excellency Professor Marie Bashir AC CVO, Sir Michael Parkinson CBE, Ita Buttrose AO OBE, Associate Professor Charlie Teo AM and Kurt Fearnely OAM.

-Internationally renowned high school mathematics teacher and internet sensation Eddie Woo will deliver this year’s Australia Day Address.
+Internationally renowned high school mathematics teacher and internet sensation Eddie Woo delivered this year’s Australia Day Address at the Sydney Conservatorium of Music on Tuesday 23 January 2018.

-On Tuesday 23 January, watch the full Australia Day Address live on facebook.com/AustraliaDay26 from 12:30pm.
+Watch the full Australia Day Address on facebook.com/AustraliaDay26.

 On Friday 26 January 2018 at 1pm, listen to the full address on Australia Day Address on ABC Radio National.